 Find Cheap Life Insurance Quotes in Your Area

-Most return of premium term life insurance plans have level premiums, meaning they don't increase over the initial term length but include the option to renew annually after that period of time, though the cost increases each year.
+Most return of premium term life insurance plans have level premiums, meaning they don't increase over the initial term length.
+However, they include the option to renew annually after that period of time, though the cost increases each year.
 A return of premium individual term life insurance policy can be structured in one of two ways that both work the same, but which option you'll be given depends on your insurer:

-- As a term life insurance policy that you add a return of premium rider to.
+- As a term life insurance policy to which you add a return of premium rider.

 - As a return of premium policy, which doesn't require an additional rider.

 A common complaint about return of premium policies is that you have to pay higher premiums, but if you cancel your policy before the term expires, you would receive nothing in return.
-The benefit of cash value ROP policies is that if you decide to cancel your term life insurance, you would receive money back, so long as you'd held the policy for a certain period of time.
+The benefit of cash value ROP policies is that if you decide to cancel your term life insurance, you would receive money back — as long as you held the policy for a certain period of time.
 We recommend that you don't take this option if at all possible, as you would still be sacrificing a portion of the premiums paid up to that point, but it does offer greater flexibility.

 During the first several years of coverage, a cash value ROP policy typically has no surrender value, as the cash value doesn't grow linearly.
 Instead, it grows exponentially, so each year a larger percentage of the premiums paid is included within the policy's cash value.
 So, the percentage of premiums paid that you would receive back if you canceled your life insurance policy increases over time, as it's equal to the amount of cash value your policy has accumulated.

 For example, if you surrendered your policy in year 29 and had a 30-year term return of premium policy, you would get nearly the entire value of premiums paid as your money back.
 But if you canceled the same life insurance policy in year 20, you might only receive 45% of the premiums paid in return.